kubernetes/community/contributors/design-proposals/daemonset-update.md

   - Adding or deleting nodes won't break that.
 - Users should be able to specify acceptable downtime of their daemon pods, and DaemonSet updates should respect that.
+- DaemonSets can be updated while already being updated (i.e. rollover updates)
+- Broken rollout can be rolled back (by applying old config)

 ## Future